By the Seaside a poem by Larry Stapleton

 Award Nomination

-From a Clear Blue Sky was shortlisted for the PEN/J. R. Ackerley prize of 2009/10.
+From a Clear Blue Sky was shortlisted for the PEN/Ackerley prize of 2010.
 The award recognises a literary autobiography of excellence, written by an author of British nationality and published during the preceding year.
-Previous winners have included Alan Bennett for his memoir, Untold Stories, Barrie Humphries, More, Please and John Osborne, Almost a Gentleman.
+Previous winners have included Alan Bennett for his memoir, Untold Stories, Barry Humphries, More, Please and John Osborne, Almost a Gentleman.

 A summer talk in the Garden of Kent